 Talk About What Matters to Your Family

-To prepare for this activity, my son (age 2) and I talked about things that make us happy.
-He gave several responses that included cars and trucks, Dada, and our cat, Kaia.
+To prepare for this activity, my son and I talked about things that make us happy.
+He gave several responses that included cars and trucks, daddy, his little sister, and our cat.
 We drew some symbols to represent these things that brought him happiness.
 We discussed how important it is to take care of the people and things that make us happy while he colored the symbols and added his own drawings to the paper.

 Write Your Dreams and Goals on Seed Paper

 My son and I discussed how we had recently planted “baby grass” in our yard and remembered how Mama had to water it every day.
 We recounted how at first we couldn’t see any grass at all, but after taking care of it for a while, we witnessed the baby grass growing into strong and tall green grass.